HypocriticalFish/fundSpider/ReadMe.md

 # Instruction

 ```
-To run the spider, double click 'start.bat' and input the database configuration.
+To run the spider on windows, double click 'start.bat'.
 The crawled data is saved into the database 'tt_fund'.
 Log files could be found in the folder 'log'.
 ```